divekarvinit/smartshopping/README.md

 # smartshopping

 This is an Apache Cordova framework developed mobile application.
-The platform for which it is developed is Android.
 Files related to programming are path '/www/'.
 APK file is at following location '/platforms/android/build/outputs/apk/'